nrwl/nx/docs/react/cli/e2e.md

 ### watch

-Open the Cypress test runner & autmatically run tests when files are updated
+Open the Cypress test runner & automatically run tests when files are updated

 ## Cypress Options